nexiality/documentation/tipsandtricks/IntegratingNexialWithEmail.md

 1. Turn on email notification by setting the System variable [`nexial.enableEmail`](../systemvars/index#nexia.enableEmail) to `true`.
-2. Define the recepient(s) for the email notification.
+2. Define the recipient(s) for the email notification.
 Multiple email addresses should be separated by comma (`,`).
 3. Email host
 4. Email port (typically port 25)
 5. Is authentication required to send email?